General enquiries: 0800 326 5559

 Many women are aware of the dangers of consuming alcohol while pregnant, and those who continue to use it frequently are often sufferers of alcoholism, which does not allow them to stop.

-Pregnancy can be very difficult, putting a woman through intense physical and psychological discomfort.
 Those who have used alcohol as a way to relax before becoming pregnant (or those susceptible to substance use) may therefore turn to alcohol as a way of soothing their pregnancy pains or distress.

 While this can be very damaging for the unborn child, the woman may not be able to stop as a result of the alcohol’s effect on their body.

-As an individual consumes more alcohol, the body gradually begins to depend on it to function.
 Women who used it before becoming pregnant, therefore, may not be able to suddenly stop their drinking and may experience uncomfortable or dangerous withdrawal symptoms when they try to.

 When it comes to treating fetal alcohol syndrome, there is, unfortunately, no viable method of reversing its effects.
-The condition occurs during the baby’s development within the womb, and so the symptoms are permanent.

-However, if it is spotted early enough, there are ways of helping reduce their impact.
 If treatment begins before the age of 6, services can help a child’s educational development and reduce the impact of their behavioural tendencies.

-Children can also benefit from the implementation of several protective factors, including a stable and nurturing home life and participation in special education services [1].
+Children can also benefit from the implementation of several protective factors, including a stable and nurturing home life and participation in special education services.
+[7]

-Fetal alcohol syndrome can also be difficult for parents to deal with, sparking emotional and psychological distress.
 A struggling mother or father can benefit from receiving counselling services to help them cope with their child’s condition better, as well as learn more about the syndrome itself.

-As mentioned above, alcoholism can play a significant role in the development of fetal alcohol syndrome.
 Therefore, it may be of use to help a mother struggling with alcohol abuse to overcome her addiction.

 This might include a medically assisted detox – designed to wean the body from its dependency – along with therapies that try to work through their underlying motivations to drink.